A Stranger at My Table

 With A Stranger at my Table, Ivo de Figueiredo expands our understanding of what prose can be. […] It is touching and highly personal. […] He combines first-person narrative with personal inquiry and a scholarly account of history.
 This makes the book unique.

 Like Daniel Mendelsohn in The Lost: A Search for Six of Six Million, the author follows the trail of his family across the globe, through travels, interviews and research while the understanding of his own background and history gradually grows.

 In his search for identity and background, the author elegantly depicts the story of his family as an integrated part of colonial world history. […] The journey into his father’s life shows knowledge of different aspects of colonial rule, as well as the various nuances of racial division.
 This makes this story more than a family saga, with relevance to today’s political climate: “Man does not fear the unknown as many think, they fear what they think they know.”

 Ivo de Figueiredo (b.
-1966) is the critically-acclaimed biographer of Norway’s treasured cultural icon, Henrik Ibsen (forthcoming in English with Yale University Press, February 2019), and his next book is the official biography of Edvard Munch, commissioned by the Munch Foundation.
-In 2002, he was awarded the Brage Prize for a biography of the anti-Nazi resistance fighter turned supreme court lawyer Johan Bernhard Hjort.
+1966) is the critically-acclaimed biographer of Norway’s treasured cultural icon, Henrik Ibsen (forthcoming in English with Yale University Press, April 2019), and his next book is the official biography of Edvard Munch, commissioned by the Munch Foundation.
+In 2002, he was awarded the Brage Prize for a biography of Johan Bernhard Hjort, the co-founder of the Norwegian Fascist Party who later became a resistance fighter and human rights lawyer.
 A Stranger at My Table was influenced by such authors as W.G.
 Sebald, Edmund de Waal and Daniel Mendelsohn.
 The book received one of the highest non-fiction honors in Norway, the 2016 Language Prize and was nominated for the Brage Prize that same year.
 Figueiredo works as a critic at Morgenbladet and Aftenposten and is a member of the Norwegian Academy.

 Photo: Jo Michael